When Faced with Fraud on Your Account, Do You Know Your Banker?

 • Take advantage of the card controls and alerts your bank provides through online banking.

 Try as we might, there is no surefire way a consumer can entirely prevent fraud from happening, but knowing your banker can make the situation a lot easier.
-If you feel like getting to know your banker isn't possible at your current financial institution, it might be worth finding a bank that cares about you and your financial goals and is proactive in getting to know you.
+If you feel like getting to know your banker isn't possible at your current financial institution, it might be worth finding a bank like GBC that cares about you and your financial goals and is proactive in getting to know you.

 Download our Mobile App!